Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Their ability to learn relevant features from raw input data and their hierarchical architecture make them well-suited for handling complex tasks.
 For additional information see @russellArtificialIntelligenceModern2021.

-=== Adversarial Attack
+=== Adversarial Attack using Fast Gradient Sign Method The Fast Gradient Sign Method (FGSM) is a white-box adversarial attack.
-White-box adversarial attacks on neural networks operate under the premise that the attacker has complete knowledge of the model's architecture, weights, and training data.
+White-box adversarial attacks on neural networks operate under the premise that the attacker has complete knowledge of the model's architecture and weights.
-This transparency allows the attacker to exploit specific vulnerabilities of the neural network.
-The core idea behind these attacks is to craft input data that is only slightly modified from legitimate examples but is engineered to cause the neural network to make incorrect predictions.
-Achieving this involves using gradient-based optimization techniques to adjust the input data.
-The attacker calculates the gradient of the loss function with respect to the input data, which provides information on how slight changes to the input can lead to significant increases in the loss.
-By iteratively adjusting the input data in the direction of this gradient, the attacker can produce an adversarial example that is perceptually similar to the original data but results in a dramatically different and incorrect output when processed by the neural network.
+This method, introduced by Ian Goodfellow et al. @goodfellowExplainingHarnessingAdversarial2015, operates under the premise that by applying a small, carefully calculated change in the direction of the gradient of the loss with respect to the input data, one can generate a new adversarial sample which is almost indistinguishable from the original but is misclassified by the neural network.
-This method relies on the differentiability of the neural network to efficiently compute gradients and craft adversarial examples that exploit the model's weaknesses, demonstrating the intricate balance between model transparency and vulnerability in the context of security.
+The perturbation is determined by taking the sign of the gradient of the loss with respect to the input features and then multiplying it by a small scalar $epsilon$ (epsilon) to ensure the modification is subtle.
+Mathmatically this results in the expression in @adversarial-sample-expression:

+#figure(
+  grid(
+    columns: 1,
+    gutter: 2mm,
+    $ "adversarial_sample" = x + epsilon dot "sign"(nabla_x J(Theta, x, y)) $,
+    v(1pt), // add space between math expression and explanation (align(left, text[where:])),
+    (align(left, text[
+      - $x$: original input
+      - $y$: original input label
+      - $epsilon$: keeps perturbations small
+      - $J$: Loss function
+      - $Theta$: Model parameters
+    ])),
+    v(1pt) // adds space between explanation and caption ),
+  caption: "Creating an adversarial sapmle."
+) <adversarial-sample-expression>

+The FGSM is designed to be fast and computationally efficient, making it not only a powerful tool for analyzing the robustness of neural networks but also a significant concern for applications reliant on machine learning for security-sensitive tasks.

 = Approach <approach>
 The methods mentioned in @related-work are used for fingerprinting, meaning they can predict which results originate from which quantum computer, but they cannot distinguish between a QC or a simulator.
-This work, therefore, attempts to develop an approach that performs this differentiation.
+This work, attempts to develop an approach that performs this differentiation.
 In order to achieve this, only the measurement results of the quantum circuits are considered.
 Therefore, this paper uses machine learning techniques to decide whether a quantum circuit was run on a quantum computer or simulated on a classical computer based on the circuit's measurement results.
-The only precondition is that the data labels are correct (measurement results labeled 'quantum computer data' must be from an actual QC).

 == Data for Training
 The measurement results from a quantum computer are taken from @martinaLearningQuantumNoiseFingerprint2023.
 The reason is that no access to a quantum computer was available during the creation of this paper.
-The QC data has been obtained by running the circuit described in @circuit on 7 different IBM quantum machines.
+The QC measumerent data has been obtained by running the circuit described in @circuit on 7 different IBM quantum machines.
-In the dataset, it is identifiable on which of the quantum computers the circuit was executed.
+Each circuit measurement in the dataset can be trayced back to the quantum computer it was executed on.
 The simulation data for this work was created by simulating the identical quantum circuits from @martinaLearningQuantumNoiseFingerprint2023 with Qiskit @Qiskit2024.

 === Circuit <circuit>